jmsmoorehead/music/Overtone-in-Emacs.md

 * `cd` into a directory containing a lein project which references overtone as a dependency.
 * Fire up nrepl: `lein repl`

+  Look for the line `nREPL server started on port 55803` Note that the actual port number may be quite different, remember yours.

 * Fire up Emacs
 * Connect Emacs to nrepl: `M-x nrepl`

+  You will be prompted for a `Host:` type `localhost`

+  The next prompt will be for `Port:` enter the nREPL port number, above.

 * Fire up Overtone:

 ```clj